algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 #### ➭ <ins>8.5.2 Auto-completion</ins>

 Moreover, the plugin will come with the auto-completion functionality.
-Our plugin will scan whatever the user is writing using a dictionary (the documentation of the code.) to try and guess what the user is typing.
+Our plugin will scan whatever the user is writing using a dictionary (the documentation of the code) to try and guess what the user is typing. \
 The function will show the user multiple propositions (if there are several suggestions).
 Therefore, the user accepts the proposition he wishes to apply.
 In order to apply what he wishes, the user needs to press the key "tab", filling out the blank of the instruction.
 The user is now free to continue to code. \
 For instance:

 ```